 Collaborative process and design

-Our development process is iterative and player-centric.
-We involve players from target audiences throughout development to ensure that players will be able to engage with the game and lend their insight to the research process.
+Our development process is iterative and player & community-centric.
+We involve users from target audiences throughout development to ensure that players will be able to engage with the game and lend their insight to the research process.
 Focus testing, user research, interviews, and co-design are essential methods for incorporating the player into the design process of our games.

 Importance of polish

 There are two approaches to prototyping: broad and deep.
 Broad prototyping occurs in the earliest phases of our design process, when a large number of rough experiments provide us with a comprehensive survey of what avenues are feasible for the project at hand.
-Summer prototyping goes deep, in which the goal is to discover all of the emergent possibilities, tradeoffs, and player responses through a brief but polished vertical slice of gameplay.
+Deep prototyping goals, by contrast, are to discover all of the emergent possibilities, tradeoffs, and player responses through a brief but polished vertical slice of gameplay.
 Depending on the needs and scope of various projects, different forms of development are undertaken.